An estuary system comprising of four lakes linked by a network of channels

 The Kosi Bay section of iSimangaliso, a rich tapestry of lakes which borders Mozambique, has been described as the last haven of untouched African paradise.
 It is a wonderland of blue sea and dazzling white beaches, wetlands and lakes and reed channels, raffia palm forests and mangrove swamps.
 Exploring the area is only possible in a 4-wheel drive vehicle.

-Kosi Bay is home to the rare palm nut vulture – the area is one of only two places in South Africa where their favoured food source, raffia palms, are to be found naturally.
+Kosi Bay is home to numerous bird species including iconic African fish eagles, flamingos and the rare palm nut vulture – the area is one of only two places in South Africa where the latter’s favoured food source, raffia palms, are to be found naturally.
 Its beaches are the breeding place of endangered loggerhead and leatherback turtles.
 It is also home to over 250 species of birds, hippos and crocodiles, and smaller game such as buck and monkeys.
 Humpback whales are seasonal offshore visitors.

 Fish for fascinating cultural experiences